luizavalentini/login-register-page/README.md

 ## Features

-- **Account Registration**  Users can sign up by providing basic information such as a username, password, and email address.
+- **Account Registration:**  Users can sign up by providing basic information such as a username, password, and email address.
-- **Login Page**  Registered users can easily access their accounts by entering their credentials
+- **Login Page:**  Registered users can easily access their accounts by entering their credentials

 ## Notes